ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 When zoomed in at the residue level and hovering, a tooltip shows hydrophobicity score, using the `Wimley–White whole residue hydropathy scale <https://en.wikipedia.org/wiki/Hydrophobicity_scales>`_
 (the more positive the value, the more hydrophobic is the amino acid).
-The color scale varies from -3 (colored as bright blue) for hydrophilic residues and 3 (colored as bright yellow) for hydrophobic ones.
+The colour scale varies from -3 (coloured as bright blue) for hydrophilic residues and 3 (coloured as bright yellow) for hydrophobic ones.